 Not sure which tour you should book?
 Check out our selection of the 5 top tours below.
 To find more details for each tour click on the current seasonal schedule and read the tour details (description, starting times, capacity): NPS Mammoth Cave Tours We suggest spending two days or at least two tours on one day.
 No matter which tour you choose, all have one thing in common: The guides are usually very informative as well as entertaining.
 Most visitors say, that the guides are really exceptional.

 Cave Tours Update 2020/21: The Wild Cave Tour is temporarily closed due to a trail rehabilitation project.
 The closure remains for 18-20 months!

-COVID-19 Update 2021: The only cave tour available until early June is an ‘Extended Historic Tour’.
-From June 6 a variety of cave tours is available again.
+Update 2021: Since June a variety of cave tours is available again.
 They are modified, which usually means, that fewer participants are allowed.

 We highly recommend the (modified) Frozen Niagara Tour and the extended or the modified Historic Tour (see details for every tour below).
 If you only can do one tour, book the Frozen Niagara Tour!
 Make your reservation here: Reservations – Mammoth Cave Tour

 - Difficulty: Very easy

 - Stairs: 12 (+98 optional)

 - Max Participants: 30 (less with the modified tour)